-14.2.
+15.3.
 IETF-Defined Chunk Parameter Extension

-The assignment of new chunk parameter type codes is done through an IETF Consensus action as defined in [RFC2434].
+The assignment of new chunk parameter type codes is done through an IETF Review action, as defined in [RFC8126].
 Documentation of the chunk parameter MUST contain the following information:

 - a) Name of the parameter type. - b) Detailed description of the structure of the parameter field.
-This structure MUST conform to the general Type-Length-Value format described in Section 3.2.1. - c) Detailed definition of each component of the parameter value. - d) Detailed description of the intended use of this parameter type, and an indication of whether and under what circumstances multiple instances of this parameter type may be found within the same chunk. - e) Each parameter type MUST be unique across all chunks. - 14.3.
+This structure MUST conform to the general Type-Length-Value format described in Section 3.2.1. - c) Detailed definition of each component of the parameter value. - d) Detailed description of the intended use of this parameter type and an indication of whether and under what circumstances multiple instances of this parameter type can be found within the same chunk. - e) Each parameter type MUST be unique across all chunks.

+15.4.
 IETF-Defined Additional Error Causes

-Additional cause codes may be allocated in the range 11 to 65535 through a Specification Required action as defined in [RFC2434].
-Provided documentation must include the following information:
+Additional cause codes can be allocated through a Specification Required action as defined in [RFC8126].
+Provided documentation MUST include the following information:

-- a) Name of the error condition. - b) Detailed description of the conditions under which an SCTP endpoint should issue an ERROR (or ABORT) with this cause code. - c) Expected action by the SCTP endpoint that receives an ERROR (or ABORT) chunk containing this cause code. - d) Detailed description of the structure and content of data fields that accompany this cause code.
+- a) Name of the error condition. - b) Detailed description of the conditions under which an SCTP endpoint issues an ERROR (or ABORT) chunk with this cause code. - c) Expected action by the SCTP endpoint that receives an ERROR (or ABORT) chunk containing this cause code. - d) Detailed description of the structure and content of data fields that accompany this cause code.

-The initial word (32 bits) of a cause code parameter MUST conform to the format shown in Section 3.3.10, i.e.:
+The initial word (32 bits) of a cause code parameter MUST conform to the format shown in Section 3.3.10, that is:

-- first 2 bytes contain the cause code value - last 2 bytes contain the length of the cause parameter.
+- first 2 bytes contain the cause code value - last 2 bytes contain the length of the error cause.

-14.4.
+15.5.
 Payload Protocol Identifiers